Giant 'Golf Balls' In Aurora Played Key Role Warning U.S. Troops In Iraq About Incoming Missiles

 Lieutenant Colonel Brandon Davenport, who serves as Squadron Commander, told DefenseNews that this is what his team trains for every single day.

 “This is what they’re trained to do day in and day out,” Lt.
 Col. Davenport told the outlet.
 “That part felt very normal.
-That’s why it felt surreal, because it felt like any other day other than the fact that we all knew there were Americans and allies on the other end of that missile.”READ MORE: Vail Resorts Extends Ski Season At Some Properties
+That’s why it felt surreal, because it felt like any other day other than the fact that we all knew there were Americans and allies on the other end of that missile.”READ MORE: Campers Face Up To 6 Months In Jail For Unattended Fire Near Eleven Mile State Park

 SBIRS was manufactured by Lockheed Martin in Sunnyvale, California, but Lockheed Martin’s military space operations are headquartered at their Littleton campus.
 The first SBIRS Geosynchronous satellite launched in 2011 on the back of a rocket manufactured by ULA, headquartered in Centennial.